KITmetricslab/covid19-forecast-hub-de/README.md

 - [YYG](http://covid19-projections.com/) (JHU; MIT)

-## Future submission system via pull requests
+## Submission system via pull requests

-In the future we are planning to install a submission system using pull requests as in the US version of the hub.
-The system will closely resemble the one outlined [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#data-submission-instructions), with automated formatting checks as described [here](https://github.com/reichlab/covid19-forecast-hub/wiki/Validation-Checks). *Note that we add the word `-Germany-` in all forecast file names after the date (see existing examples).* Do not hesitate to get in touch with us (via [email](https://statistik.econ.kit.edu/mitarbeiter_2902.php) or github issue) to get some assistance in getting started.
-We also started compiling some additional information in our [Wiki](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki).
+We use a submission system based on pull requests as in the US version of the hub.
+The system closely resembles the one outlined [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#data-submission-instructions), with automated formatting checks as described [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Validation-Checks). *Note that we add the word `-Germany-` in all forecast file names after the date (see existing examples).* Do not hesitate to get in touch with us (via [email](https://statistik.econ.kit.edu/mitarbeiter_2902.php) or github issue) to get some assistance in getting started.
+Additional information about the [submission format](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Submission-Format) or the [submission via pull requests](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Upload-Submission) can be found in our [Wiki](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Upload-Submission).

 ## Forecast hub team